Updated: Nov 20, 2020

 So I decided to get well.
 I had already invested too much time and energy in acting.
 So, I started eating healthier, sleeping better and taking my medicine again.
 I had stopped taking my medicine because, according to Christian cults, which I was a member of, medicine is of the devil.
 I joined a Christian cult online (there are many in California) after the mental breakdown I suffered as a result of losing my career to epilepsy.
 I had grown to hate the person I had become while in this cult and I projected that hatred onto my friends and family, destroying relationships along the way.
 But that's a whole other story.

 I did get well.
 I lost about eighty pounds and I have not had a seizure since December, 2019, which is really big for me because I generally have seizures at least once a week.
 I was also able to obtain four jobs in four months, all of them acting jobs, and, for a time, I finally got to live my dream.
 Now, that's all been wiped out by the children in chief who bicker over pennies instead of caring about our health and well-being.
 Policies are always too expensive if it involves helping the peasantry.
 I don't blame the pandemic for my job loss.
 I don't blame average people either.
 I blame the idiots in charge who tried to kill me by not approving my disability insurance, including both idiots in the prior and current administrations.
-They are genocidal maniacs and deserved called that for what they did to me and my family.
+They are genocidal maniacs.
+They deserve to be called that for what they did to me and my family.

 So, here I am: a thirty-five year old artist who beat the worst odds to achieve his dream only to have it snatched away again.
 Did I cry when the pandemic hit?
 Sure, a little bit, but nowhere near as much as when I cried at the train station.
 In fact, deep down, I was happy to just be with my wife and son again.